JackAdams/meteor-transactions2/README.md

 	      // `this` will be the tx object
         }

+17. By default, the package will look for any incomplete transactions on app startup and try to repair app state by completing them.
+This behaviour can be changed by setting `tx.selfRepairMode = 'rollback'` if you'd rather incomplete transactions be rolled back, or `tx.selfRepairMode = 'none'` if you want to handle app state repair manually.
+(Default is `tx.selfRepairMode = 'complete'`.)

+    Note: to try a repair from `meteor shell`, use `tx._repairAllIncomplete(mode)` or, for individual transactions, `tx._repairIncomplete(transactionDoc, mode)` (where mode is `"complete"` or `"rollback"` and transactionDoc is a document from the `tx.Transactions` collection.

 #### In production

 We've been using the first iteration of this package (up to 0.6.x) [babrahams:transactions](https://atmospherejs.com/babrahams/transactions) in a complex production app for two years and it's never given us any trouble.
 That said, we have a fairly small user base and those users perform writes infrequently, so concurrent writes to the same document are unlikely.
 0.7+ has not been so thoroughly battle-tested.